dimewise/dimewise/README.md

 5.  **Start Supabase Local Server:**

-    - Ensure that Prisma and Supabase CLI are installed (**optional**: this should already be done with `npm install`):
+    - Ensure that Prisma and Supabase CLI are installed (**optional**: this should already be done with `bun install`):
       ```bash
-      npm install -g prisma
+      bun add -g prisma
-      npm install -g supabase
+      bun add -g supabase
       ```
     - Start the Supabase local server using the following command:

       ```bash
-      npx supabase start
+      bunx supabase start
       ```

       Upon running the above command, it should show your supabase status information.
 Copy the values of `API URL` and `anon key` into the `.env` file created in step 4.

       **Note:** Ensure Docker is running, as this process requires it.
-If you lose the supabase status information, run `npm run db:status` or `npx supabase status` to display the information again.
+If you lose the supabase status information, run `bunx supabase status` to display the information again.

 6.  **Execute database migrations**:

     - Run the following command to apply database migrations:
       ```bash
-      npx prisma migrate dev
+      bunx prisma migrate dev
       ```

 Now, your local environment is set up and ready for development with DimeWise!